 There were some warlords who were against Emperor Xian.
 Yuan Shao was one; he had been firmly against Emperor Xian as Xian had been nominated by Dong Zhuo.
 Yuan had also previously tried to nominate a rival emperor, spread rumours that Emperor Xian is not Emperor Ling's son, and even killed some envoys sent by Xian.
 Liu Biao had personal ties with He Jin, and had supported Yuan Shao during the anti-Dong coalition.
 As such, after Xian's relocation to Xuchang, Liu nominally paid homage to Xian, but secretly maintained ties with Yuan.
 If one noticed, the warlords who were anti-Emperor Xian were eventually eliminated, most of the time by Cao Cao.

-Ultimately, one should never forget that throughout his career, Emperor Xian navigated his way through warlords like Dong Zhuo, Li Jue and Guo Si and ultimately to Cao Cao, without being physically harmed.
-It's a testament to the young emperor's wisdom and readiness to adapt with the bad hand of cards life has dealt him.
+Ultimately, one should never forget that throughout his career, Emperor Xian navigated his way through warlords like Dong Zhuo, Li Jue and Guo Si, and ultimately Cao Cao, all without being physically harmed.
+It's a testament to the young emperor's wisdom and readiness to adapt to the circumstances and make the best of the bad hand life had dealt him.
 After his abdication (which was regarded as the first peaceful abdication in Chinese imperial history), he was treated well by Cao Wei, unlike future emperors who abdicated and frequently died tragically not too long after.
 When Liu Xie passed away in 234, the year of Zhuge Liang's death and 14 years after his abdication, he was buried with honors due to an emperor. note

 Politics aside, Emperor Xian was keen on learning. note In particular, he wanted to better understand the Book of Han (Han Shu, attributed to historian Ban Gu), the then go-to text for the history of the Western Han.
 However, at over 80,000 characters and many repetitions in the text, the emperor found it difficult to get the most of the Book.
 He then ordered Xun Yue, a cousin of Xun Yu, to rewrite the Book in the style of a chronicle.
 The result was the Annals of Han (漢紀, Han Ji); at about 18,000 characters, the Annals was praised as an excellent summary and companion work of Book.

-Zhang Fei was a violent brute prone to beating or killing his men for mistakes, and this was something Liu Bei had advised him on.
+Zhang Fei was a strong warrior and a competent commander, but also a violent brute prone to beating or killing his men for mistakes, and this was something for which Liu Bei censured him.
 This cost him dearly at least twice: Liu Bei was chased out of Xu Province by the commoners after Zhang Fei murdered the local official Cao Bao note , and Zhang Fei himself was finally murdered by some of his men just before the launch of the Yiling Campaign.
 In addition, he kidnapped and forcibly married a 13 year old girl, who later bore him two daughtersnote .
 Despite this, he was also one of Liu Bei's most successful generals, being more accomplished than the likes of Zhao Yun, Ma Chao and Guan Yu.
 He actually uses strategy more here unlike in the novel; the Changban bridge event happened not because he yelled so fiercely, but impromptu strategy pulled off well.
 Unlike Guan Yu, who despised scholars, Zhang actually enjoyed the company of learned men.

-Guan Yu's military record was spotty, with more defeats than victories being recordednote .
-Even his Fancheng campaign, which started out well and enjoyed some good luck (an entire reinforcing army was washed away by a flash flood), ground to a halt once he went up against competent opposition like Cao Ren and Xu Huang.
+Guan Yu's military record was spotty, with more defeats than victories being recorded. note Even his Fancheng campaign, which started out well and enjoyed some good luck (an entire enemy army was washed away by a flood), ground to a halt once he went up against competent opposition like Cao Ren and Xu Huang.
 His worst failure was the loss of Liu Bei's Jing Province holdings to Lü Meng, which cost Liu almost a third of his territory.
-Guan was also known to be arrogant, looking down on others (even Sun Quan, Liu Bei's primary ally) as his inferiors, this serves as his flaw, balancing out his steadfast honor (shown to Cao Cao during his services to him) and loyalty to Liu Bei.
+Guan was also known to be arrogant, looking down on others (even Sun Quan, Liu Bei's primary ally) as his inferiors. note This serves as his flaw, balancing out his steadfast honor (shown to Cao Cao during his services to him) and loyalty to Liu Bei.